 Where to Look

-Let’s keep things simple here.
-The answer is you want to look at the shoreline.
-Whenever possible, largemouth bass will hold up along the shore and they’ll hold to any type of structure they can find in that area.
+This is simple: you should look at the shoreline when hunting largemouth bass.
+Whenever possible, largemouth bass will hold up along the shore and they’ll always gravitate toward any structure they can find in that area,

 Largemouth Fishing Techniques